 Horsey jobs for February

 Bye bye, January – oh long, dull month!
-Hello February – the month of love, pancakes and not-so many days to payday!
+Hello February – the month of love, lighter mornings and not-so many days to payday!
 Not sure what to do?
 Read on!!!

 Spring is coming (honest!)

 We all fastidiously muck out our horses every day.
 We take pride in how well we’ve done it but it’s a great idea to have a really thorough spring clean at least once a year.
 As we’re heading towards Spring, why not put the date on your calendar now for it.
 Allow plenty of time to do it, it may be best at the weekend in which case you’ll probably have to set aside the best part of a day for it.
 Plan what you think you'll need so that you can do a proper job.
 For example, the job will be made much easier with a water pressure washer.
 So if you don’t already have one, think about hiring one or, even better, borrowing one.
 Also make sure you have a horse friendly disinfectant for scrubbing the walls and floors.

 Out with the old, in with the new

 Let’s face it, we all have a load of stuff we don’t need.
 There’s really no point in keeping that broken head collar “just in case” it comes in handy one day.
 It’s never going to come in handy, so throw it away!
 Equally throw away rugs that are beyond repair or no longer waterproof.
 You probably have other examples of bits ‘n bobs that you’re probably never going to use again.
 Either take them to the second-hand/charity shop, sell them on eBay or have a equestrian car boot sale.
 Look out for one on Facebook as you’ve got more chance of selling the items at one of these.
 Only when you’ve got rid of the old or broken items, should you treat yourself to something new.